Deterministic Inference across Tensor Parallel Sizes That Eliminates Training-Inference Mismatch: Abstract

 \section{Abstract}

-Deterministic inference is increasingly critical for large language model (LLM) applications such as LLM-as-a-judge evaluation, multi-agent systems, and Reinforcement Learning (RL).
-However, existing LLM serving frameworks exhibit non-deterministic behavior: identical inputs can yield different outputs when system configurations (e.g., tensor parallel (TP) size, batch size) vary, even under greedy decoding.
+Deterministic inference is increasingly critical for Large language model (LLM) applications such as LLM-as-a-judge evaluation, multi-agent systems, and reinforcement learning (RL).
+However, existing LLM serving frameworks can produce different outputs for identical inputs when tensor parallel (TP) size or batch size changes, even under greedy decoding.
 This arises from the non-associativity of floating-point arithmetic and inconsistent reduction orders across GPUs.
-While prior work has addressed batch-size–related nondeterminism through batch-invariant kernels, determinism across different TP sizes remains an open problem, particularly in RL settings, where the training engine typically uses Fully Sharded Data Parallel (i.e., TP = 1) while the rollout engine relies on multi-GPU TP to maximize the inference throughput, creating a natural mismatch between the two.
-This precision mismatch problem may lead to suboptimal performance or even collapse for RL training.
-We identify and analyze the root causes of TP-induced inconsistency and propose Tree-Based Invariant Kernels (TBIK), a set of TP-invariant matrix multiplication and reduction primitives that guarantee bit-wise identical results regardless of TP size.
-Our key insight is to align intra- and inter-GPU reduction orders through a unified hierarchical binary tree structure.
-We implement these kernels in Triton and integrate them into vLLM and FSDP.
-Experiments confirm zero probability divergence and bit-wise reproducibility for deterministic inference across different TP sizes.
-Also, we achieve bit-wise identical results between vLLM and FSDP in RL training pipelines with different parallel strategy.
-Code is available at \url{https://github.com/nanomaoli/llm_reproducibility}.
+While prior work has addressed batch-size–related nondeterminism through batch-invariant kernels, determinism across different TP sizes remains an open problem, particularly in RL settings, where the training engine typically uses Fully Sharded Data Parallel (FSDP) (i.e., TP = 1) while the rollout engine relies on multi-GPU TP to maximize the inference throughput, creating a probability mismatch that can degrade or even collapse training.
+We identify and analyze the root causes of TP-induced inconsistency and propose \textbf{Tree-Based Invariant Kernels (TBIK)}, a set of custom matrix multiplication and reduction kernels that guarantee bit-wise identical results across TP sizes.
+Our key insight is to enforce a consistent reduction order across and within GPUs.
+We implement TBIK in Triton and integrate it into vLLM and FSDP, achieving \textbf{bit-wise deterministic inference} across different TP sizes and \textbf{zero probability divergence} between rollout and training engines in RL pipelines.
+By eliminating mismatches caused by different parallelization strategies, TBIK enables \textbf{true on-policy RL at scale for the first time}, leading to improved model performance and faster convergence.